SvenWesterbeek/DeHNSSo/README.md

 _Grid.mode_ allows for several built-in grid generations to be used.
 The options currently available are:

 - "equidistant"
-  - Creates a grid following equidistant streamwise discretization and an eta distribution of collocation points following Malik for a user-defined median collocation point y\_i.
+  - Creates a grid following equidistant streamwise discretization and an eta distribution of collocation points following Malik for a user-defined median collocation point $y\_i$.
 - "refined"
-  - Creates a grid with a streamwise refined grid based on a Gaussian distribution following user-defined inputs _Grid.mug, Grid.sig and Grid.ag._ Wall-normal distribution follows Malik for a user-defined median collocation point y\_i.
+  - Creates a grid with a streamwise refined grid based on a Gaussian distribution following user-defined inputs _Grid.mug, Grid.sig and Grid.ag._ Wall-normal distribution follows Malik for a user-defined median collocation point $y\_i$.
 - "curved"
-  - Creates an equidistant distribution of streamwise grid points over a curved surface with straight eta axes wall-normal to that surface.
-The eta axes are thus not parallel to the global y axes.
-Wall-normal collocation points are clustered near the wall following Malik's mapping for a user-defined median collocation point y\_i.
+  - Creates an equidistant distribution of streamwise grid points over a curved surface with straight $\eta$ axes wall-normal to that surface.
+The $\eta$ axes are thus not parallel to the global y axes.
+Wall-normal collocation points are clustered near the wall following Malik's mapping for a user-defined median collocation point $y\_i$.
 - "wallorthogonal"
-  - Creates a grid elliptically with orthogonality at the wall following exactly the eta distribution of the mapping of Malik according to a user-defined y\_i.
+  - Creates a grid elliptically with orthogonality at the wall following exactly the eta distribution of the mapping of Malik according to a user-defined $y\_i$.
 The streamwise distribution is nearly equidistant but can be slightly adjusted for the sake of orthogonality.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |